Welcome to Code.org; we're very excited to have you!

 Step 4 - Assign work to your students

-Once you've chosen a course from studio.code.org/courses, you can assign it to your section of students.
+Once you've chosen a course, you can assign it to your section of students.
 Assigning work to your students will help keep them on track - students will be automatically directed to the work you've assigned when they sign in to Code.org.
 Learn more about assigning work to your students here.

 Step 5 - Become a verified teacher and consider professional development

-Code.org offers Professional Development for our CS Fundamentals, CS Discoveries, and CS Principles courses.
+Code.org offers Professional Development for our CS Fundamentals, CS Discoveries, CS Principles, and CSA courses.
 While our courses can be taught without attending Professional Development, we highly recommend attending: it's a great way to learn more about the curriculum and website as well as build a support network of other computer science teachers.
 Learn more about Code.org Professional Development.

-If you plan to teach CS Discoveries or CS Principles, you'll want to become a verified teacher to get access to assessments, answer keys, and the ability to leave feedback for your students.
+If you plan to teach CS Discoveries, CS Principles, or CSA, you'll want to become a verified teacher to get access to assessments, answer keys, and the ability to leave feedback for your students.
+Being verified is also required to access CSA to begin with (not just for solutions).

 To become a verified teacher: